andrewbutterfield/RTEMS-SMP-Formal/formal/promela/ISSUES.md

 Developing `proto_sem` to aid in developing formal semantics for the whole `spin2test` language chain: Promela, Observations, Refinement, RTEMS C Testcode.

+If we don't run System and Clock, the Promela model works, but the code generation fails because the the Segment 1  & 2 slots get filled with Runner/Worker code, but the C boilerplate code expects those to being Segments3 onwards.
+We need a better way to relate Promela proctypes and their process ids to C trest code "Segments">

 In `proto/SimpleBinarySemaphores` we use Promela/SPIN to explore the automatic use of simple binary semaphores to orchestrate test code.

 ## PUZZLING